 - Disney’s Animal Kingdom Lodge Review

-In the comments: What do you think of the pools at Disney’s Swan and Dolphin?
+What do you think of Disney’s Swan and Dolphin pools?
 Does this look like a place you’d enjoy spending a resort day?

 Thanks for the info.
 On a no kids trip which hotel would you prefer, taking into account the pools: Swan/Dolphin or Beach/Yacht Club?